pyetras/RoboND-Rover-Project/writeup_template.md

 **Autonomous Navigation / Mapping**

 * Fill in the `perception_step()` function within the `perception.py` script with the appropriate image processing functions to create a map and update `Rover()` data (similar to what you did with `process_image()` in the notebook).
 * Fill in the `decision_step()` function within the `decision.py` script with conditional statements that take into consideration the outputs of the `perception_step()` in deciding how to issue throttle, brake and steering commands.
 * Iterate on your perception and decision function until your rover does a reasonable (need to define metric) job of navigating and mapping.

 [//]: # (Image References)

 [image1]: ./misc/rover_image.jpg
 [image2]: ./calibration_images/example_grid1.jpg
 [image3]: ./calibration_images/example_rock1.jpg
 [fsm]: ./misc/D0E3C5A3-D4F0-4207-9E97-7DF045D5C0C4.jpeg
+[unobstruction]: ./unobstruction/unobstruction.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/916/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

 You're reading it!